AngelaZhou779/CVL_SequenceAnaylsis/SelectionCoefficients.md

    - [combinePoolseqCSV.R](https://github.com/srmarzec/CVL_SequenceAnaylsis/blob/master/Rscripts/combinePoolseqCSV.R)

 I might also do it independently like Paul ended up doing by modifying the following code.
 (Update: I am definitely going to do this independently.
-It was just frustrating waiting especially after having to dtart up and try a second time doing this whole thing again)
+It was just frustrating waiting especially after having to start up and try a second time doing this whole thing again)
 ```
 # set directory holding all .csv files to combine
 setwd('/home/paul/episodicData/novoalign/novo_mpileup/splitsync_dir/novo_episodic_2L_Sel_Split')